-Everybody wants to look good and on trend!
+Everybody wants to look good and on trend.
 Like peacocks showing off their feathers, humans have learnt that how they dress and what they look like gets them places, friends, and partners.
-Over the last twenty years fast fashion has assisted us with this, bringing designer-esque outfits to the people.
-Trends on the catwalk are now accessible to us seemingly as soon as the model steps down off the runway.
-We just need to step onto the high street.
+Over the last twenty years fast fashion has assisted us with this, bringing designer outfits to the people.
+Trends on the catwalk are now accessible to us seemingly as soon as the model steps off the runway.
+All we need to do is step onto the high street.

 I have to admit, I love heading down to the shops before a night out or a date, picking out a dress and some cheap jewelry.
 I am a sucker for new trends and weird outfits and have sometimes succumbed to the wear-once-then-throw-away formula of fast fashion.
 It’s dangerously easy.

 But the unfortunate truth is that the fast fashion industry is harming the planet, harming wildlife, and harming the workers involved in the manufacturing process.
-We as a society cannot go on like this, and we must change.
-To do this we must learn, and of course, like always, we are here to help you!
+It’s becoming obvious to many of us now that as a society we cannot go on like this, and that things have got to change for the better.
+To do this, the first step is understanding what the big problems are, why they matter, and how we can collectively start to address them.
+Most importantly, we’re all in this together and as always, we’re here to help you!

 What Is Fast Fashion?

 Okay, let’s not get ahead of ourselves with the whole saving the planet bit.
 We need to first understand what fast fashion actually is.
-Fast fashion is defined as clothing trends and designs that move quickly from the catwalk to retail stores.
-It is cheap; cheaply made and cheaply sold.
+Fast fashion is defined as clothing trends and designs that move quickly from the catwalk to retail stores – whether that’s online or in-store.
+Most of all, fast fashion is cheap; cheaply made and cheaply sold.

 You know when you see a cow print dress in photos from some fashion event and then two days later see a replica in a shop window?
 That’s fast fashion.
-Remember those see-through plastic handbags that were all the rage about a year ago and now are probably sitting at the bottom of someone’s wardrobe, or worse yet, in a landfill site?
+Remember those see-through plastic handbags that were all the rage about a year ago and now are probably sitting at the bottom of someone’s wardrobe, or worse yet, in landfill?
 That’s fast fashion.
-You are probably wearing fast fashion now, but might not even be aware of it.
+In fact, you may even be wearing fast fashion now, but might not even be aware of it.

-The high street shops that we know and love provide us with these new and exciting styles, but notice how quickly the trends change.
-Notice how quickly the mannequins in the shop windows get new outfits.
+The mainstream stores that we know and love provide us with these new and exciting styles, but notice how quickly the trends change.
+Notice how quickly the mannequins in the shop windows get new outfits – surely that means we need to get a look too?!

 How Did Fashion Get So Fast?

-Fast fashion is fast right?
-But you are probably wondering how is it so fast?
-It is all about supply chain management.
+Above all, fast fashion is fast, but you’re probably wondering just how is it so fast?
+Well, it’s all about supply chain management.
 This is the flow of goods from raw materials to final production.
 The goal of fast fashion is to manufacture items of clothing quickly and at as little cost as possible.

 What is Ultra Fast Fashion?

 Of course, when something is popular and is making loads of money, more businesses get on board and try to push it as far as they can.
-So, there is a thing known as ultra fast fashion, which is (you guessed it) even faster!
+So, there is (of course) also a thing known as ultra fast fashion, which is – you guessed it – even faster than its ever so slightly slower sibling!

 Technology and social media means that fashion trends are changing rapidly.
 Bloggers, influencers, and celebrities are now all tuned into this culture of ever-changing trends and style.
-Because of this, so are the companies.
+Because of this, so are the companies that want to sell us new styles as quickly and frequently as possible.

 How Do I Spot Fast Fashion?

-Zara is probably the name that you associate with fast fashion, producing 840 million items of clothing a year.
+There are many mainstream clothing companies that may come to mind when you think of fast fashion in action and one such example, Zara is estimated to produce 840 million items of clothing a year.
 The company is known for their trendy but cheap clothing, always following fashion styles and always being affordable.
-Similarly, Topshop is another company that leads the way when it comes to fast fashion, with 400 new items of clothing getting introduced on their website every single week.
+However they’re far from the exception when it comes to fast fashion with other examples following suit to the tune of 400 new items of clothing getting introduced on their website every single week.

-Most high street stores are a part of the fast fashion movement.
-Fast fashion means that shops quickly produce clothes that mimic what is seen on the runways or on influencers’ social media.
+Most mainstream clothing stores are a part of the fast fashion movement.
+Fast fashion means that stores quickly produce clothes that mimic what is seen on the runways or on an influencers’ social media feed.

-The clothes that you are buying are fast fashion if they are cheaply made and tend to fall apart easily.
-This is because they are designed for minimal wear and to be thrown away when the fashion trend is over.
+A good general rule of thumb is that the clothes you are buying are very likely to be considered fast fashion if they are cheaply made and tend to fall apart easily.
+This is because they are designed for minimal wear and to be thrown away when the current trend is over.

 How Fast Fashion Harms the Planet

-So we know what fast fashion is, how often we buy into it, and where it is found.
-Now let’s look at the damage that fast fashion is doing to the environment, the people, and the ecosystem of the world.
+So we know what fast fashion is, how often we willingly or unknowingly buy into it, and where it is likely to be found.
+Now let’s take a look at the damage that fast fashion is doing to the environment, the people, and the wider ecosystems of the world.

-Clothing and footwear production make up for 8.1% of greenhouse gas emission.
-This percentage is only going to get bigger if we do not act now, with more and more fast fashion stores online and on the high street opening up.
+Clothing and footwear production are estimated to make up around 8.1% of greenhouse gas emissions.
+This percentage is only going to get bigger if we don’t begin to slow things down, with ever more fast fashion stores opening up online and physically.

-With the rise of influencers and the high usage of social media, new clothes and new fashion trends seem to come around quicker.
-Every day we are seeing a new style trend.
-This means that every day the planet is getting more polluted.
+With the rise of influencer marketing and the super-high usage of social media, new clothes and new fashion trends seem to come around quicker every year.
+Every day we are seeing a new style trend and this ultimately means that every day, the pressure fast fashion places on the planet is significantly increasing.

-Chemicals that come from the factories that make the garments are a great cause for concern when it comes to pollution.
-Most fast fashion is manufactured in China, India, Bangladesh, and developing countries.
-When the items of clothing are made, chemicals are released into the environment and they harm the ecosystem.
+Chemicals that come from the factories that make the garments are a major cause for concern when it comes to pollution resulting from fast fashion production.
+Most fast fashion we consume is manufactured in China, India, Bangladesh, and developing nations.
+When the items of clothing are manufactured, chemicals are released into the environment harming local wildlife and populations and inflicting damage on ecosystems in the area.

 Rivers in China that once thrived with life are now ecological dead zones.
 Dangerous chemicals that are banned in the EU are used in Chinese textile manufacturing.
-The use of these chemicals are purported to have destroyed the areas around certain factories, killing the life in the nearby rivers.
-The clothes that are manufactured near the rivers that have suffered include Adidas, Abercrombie and Fitch, H&M, and many other brands that we know and wear.
+The use of these chemicals are purported to have destroyed the areas around certain factories, killing the life in nearby rivers.
+Some of the mainstream clothing brands that are manufactured near rivers that have suffered include household fashion names such as Adidas, Abercrombie and Fitch, H&M, and many other brands that we likely know and wear.

-Another environmental issue about the clothes that we wear today are the microfibers that get released when they are washed.
+Another environmental issue surrounding the clothes that we wear today are the microfibers that get released when they’re washed.
 Plastic microfibers have been found in the seas, lakes, and rivers around the world and seemingly come from items of clothing.
 A recent study found that when a synthetic fleece jacket is washed, 1.7g of microfibers get released into the water supply.
-These microfibers are dangerous as they pollute the food chain and harm wildlife.
+These microfibers are extremely damaging as they pollute the food chain and harm wildlife in the areas they affect.
 They are small enough to be eaten by animals who then get sick from the chemicals that they have ingested.

-These microfibers can also make it back to us, with fish and shellfish in markets in both California and Indonesia having traces of microfiber pollution in them.
-This raises concerns for the health of the people that eat these fish as some of the chemicals are carcinogenic.
+These microfibers can also make their way back to us, with fish and shellfish in markets in both California and Indonesia having traces of microfiber pollution in them.
+This raises concerns for the health of the people that eat these food sources as some of the chemicals used are also carcinogenic.

-Sadly, most workers who produce fast fashion do so in dangerous conditions and for a worryingly low wage.
-Companies outsourcing their factories to developing countries means that they can take advantage of vulnerable people, putting profit over health and safety yet again.
+Sadly, most workers who are involved in the fast fashion manufacturing process produce these items in dangerous conditions and for a worryingly low wage.
+Companies outsourcing their factories to developing countries in order to benefit from the low wages offered, putting profit over ethics, and ultimately, human health and safety.

-The fast fashion industry relies on cheap or slave labour.
-There is no denying this.
-Every item of clothing you buy from a fast fashion retail outlet is going to be made by people who are suffering.
-People are working incredibly long shifts for little money and under dangerous conditions.
+The fast fashion industry relies on cheap or close to slave labour.
+It probably needs to be taken as a given that many of the items of clothing we buy from a fast fashion retail outlet are going to be made by people who are suffering in one form or another.
+The cheaper the garment, the greater the likely suffering at some point along the chain.
+To sell cheap, companies need to manufacture cheap and this inevitably looks like people working incredibly long shifts for little money and under potentially dangerous conditions.

 More than 70% of EU imports of textiles come from Asia and not all of these countries have strict health and safety regulations.
 In 2013 the Rana Plaza building in Dhaka collapsed.
 This building consisted of five clothing factories and at least 1132 workers died from this disaster.

-Horrifically this disaster is not a one-off and workers around the globe that supply the fast fashion markets do so in life-threatening and hazardous conditions.
+Horrifically this disaster is not a one-off case and workers around the globe that supply the fast fashion markets do so under often life-threatening and hazardous conditions.
 Since the Rana Plaza building collapse, there have been at least 109 more accidents in these kinds of factories.

-Sweatshops are not just as Asian issue, with textiles factories in the UK being found paying people well under the minimum wage and with harsh working conditions.
-The need for fast fashion means that companies are now breaking the law to provide us with the demand.
+Sweatshops are not just as Asian issue though, with textiles factories in the UK being found paying people well under the minimum wage and under harsh working conditions.
+The need for fast fashion means that companies are now breaking the law to provide us with the supply to meet our ever-growing demand.

 How Fast Fashion Harms The Consumer